__________________________________________________________________

 The Messianic age will bring a covenant of normal human life in the New Earth.

-The Bible does not call this earthly hope a mystery, for it was never
+The Bible does not call this earthly hope a mystery for it was never concealed;

-That is the reason Moses’ Writings differ from New Testament Writings.
-The
+which is the reason Moses’ teaching is different from New Testament teaching).

-Old Testament focuses mainly on earthly life and the hope for a renewed earth.
+The Old Testament focuses on earthly life and the hope for a renewed earth, but

 ‘Replacement Theology.’
 But this theory can only apply during the Church age